polycube-network/polycube/Documentation/installation.rst

 .. _updating-linux-kernel:

-Updating Linux Kernel to v4.15
+Updating Linux Kernel
 -------------------------------

+Polycube is supported from **Linux kernel v4.15** to **Linux kernel v5.4**.
+Depending on the version, many features will not be enabled, since there would not be support from kernel.
+Our suggestion is that if you are willing to use the latest Polycube services (like Dynmon) where dynamically eBPF code injection is allowed and you need to use recently introduced kernel data structure, you should consider updating the kernel to at least **v5.0*.

-Use ``uname -a`` to check the kernel version you are running, if this is ``<v4.15`` please use the following instructions to update it.
+The following examples show how to update kernel to version **4.15** and **5.4**.
+To check the kernel version you are running, please use ``uname -a``.
+After a kernel update, please remember to reboot your machine at choose the newly installed one while the boot process starts.

+To update to kernel **v4.15**:

 ::